SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 @cha_layout

 In Spec2 layouts are represented by instances of layout classes.
-Such layout classes encode different element positioning such as box, paned, or grid layouts.
+Such layout classes encode different positioning of elements such as box, paned, or grid layouts.
-This chapter presents the existing layouts, the definition and how layouts take place when a presenter reuses other presenters.
+This chapter presents the existing layouts, their definition and how layouts can be reused when a presenter reuses other presenters.

 ### Basic principle reminder